How to Make Reliable Probabilistic Forecasts Without Sizing Your Stories Into Even Pieces

 The Importance of Maintaining User Stories that Define Customer Value

 Every story should represent a piece of customer value.
-Naturally, these items will come with different sizes and varying degrees of complexity.
+Naturally, these items will come in different sizes and varying degrees of complexity.
 By trimming down a story artificially, the concept behind it is no longer relevant.
-Instead, it has become a measure of hours.
+Instead, it has just become a measure of hours.
 The customer’s value has been split into units of time and has thus become meaningless to the customer.

 Slicing Down Your Story Unnaturally Introduces Unnecessary Dependencies